Kitchen Extract Cleaning – Ducting

-Kitchen extract systems have an increased fire, odour, and hygiene risk Kitchen Extract Duct Cleaning compared to general air ventilation systems.
+Kitchen extract systems have an increased fire, odour, and hygiene risk so Kitchen Extract Cleaning is essential compared to general air ventilation systems.
 This is due to the grease, cooking oil and other deposits that build up over time, acting as a potential ignition source.

 Cleanliness and fire safety are essential ingredients of every well-managed kitchen.
 A core risk element is your kitchen extract system, the perfect landing place for grease, cooking oil, and other deposits.
 Kitchen extract ductwork systems, if not kept clean, pose a Substantial Fire Risk.

-Grease is an excellent fuel that can help a fire to spread throughout an extract system and into other areas of the building.
+Grease deposits are an excellent fuel that can help a fire to spread throughout an extract system and into other areas of the building.

 Are you at risk if you do not conduct regular Kitchen Extract Duct Cleaning?

 From April 2006 it became an offence if systems were not maintained to prevent a fire risk.
 In the event of personal injury or death resulting from a fire associated with a poorly maintained system (section 17 of the RRO), charges of corporate liability or manslaughter may be brought against the operator and/or responsible person.